vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 ### Introduction

-The Product Page can customized by changing the `store.product` block in your `store-theme` source code.
+Your store's Product Page can customized simply by changing the `store.product` block in your `store-theme` source code.

 The `store.product` is a block with children, that is, it is composed by other blocks.
 This means that the `store.product` block is flexible, so its children blocks can be declared using `flex-layout` to easily build a responsive page.

 The `store.product` accepts as children all the blocks allowed by the `store` and `flex-layout` blocks, as well as the following blocks list: